 Best Utah Ski Resorts for Families

 But there are also so many fun things to do off the slopes.
-Try dog sledding, snowshoeing, ice skate or snow tube, or take an art class or relax in a geothermal pool.
+Try dog sledding, snowshoeing, ice skating or snow tubing.
+More options include taking an art class or relaxing in a geothermal pool.

-Park City is a great option for a family ski vacation thanks to the variety of lodging options — from hotels, condos, houses, ski-in-ski-out, main and more.
-Additionally, Salt Lake City is also very close, making the resort very accessible from a major airport and for alternate lodging options.
+Park City is a great option for a family ski vacation thanks to the variety of lodging options, which include hotels, condos, houses, ski-in-ski-out properties and more.
+Additionally, Salt Lake City is about a 45-minute drive to Park City and most other Utah ski resorts.

 Best New Mexico Ski Resorts for Families

-SheBuysTravel Diana Rowe says to add this family-friendly winter destination to your ski vacation list!
-Last year she road-tripped, with her multigenerational family packed in the car, to Taos, less than a 5-hour drive from Denver.
+SheBuysTravel contributor Diana Rowe recommends adding this family-friendly winter destination to your ski vacation list.
+Last year she road-tripped with her multigenerational family packed in the car to Taos, less than a five-hour drive from Denver.
 At 9,500 feet, Taos offered so much to love including nearly 1,300 skiable acres with 13 ski lifts and a new and improved Children’s Center.

-New for the 2021-2022 ski season, visitors can glide on the new Eis Haus ice-skating rink or take a sleigh to dinner on the mountain.
-In addition, using a new state-of-the-art snowcat, 13 new high-efficiency snow guns, and enhanced snowmaking pipes, Taos will offer improved snow conditions this season.
+In addition to skiing, visitors can also glide on the Eis Haus ice-skating rink or enjoy a sleigh ride to dinner on the mountain.
+Also, with the use of a state-of-the-art snowcat, 13 new high-efficiency snow guns, and enhanced snowmaking pipes, Taos offers excellent snow conditions this season.

 Best California Ski Resorts for Families

-SheBuysTravel Catherine Parker says after years of lessons and scooting down the bunny hills, she finally introduced her kids, 9, 12 and 14, to Palisades Tahoe, formerly known as Squaw Valley.
+After years of lessons and scooting down bunny hills, SheBuysTravel writer Catherine Parker finally introduced her kids, ages 9, 12 and 14, to Palisades Tahoe, formerly known as Squaw Valley.
 It was an epic weekend where they ran the mountain like Olympians.